saymrwulf/finance-rl/notes.md

 2020-06-05T17:22:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (finance-rl) 2020-06-05T19:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2020-07-02T17:32:00 - Implementing approach from a new paper read last night (finance-rl)
+2003 paper) (finance-rl) 2020-06-05T19:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2020-07-02T17:32:00 - Implementing approach from a new paper read last night (finance-rl) 2020-07-02T20:33:00 - Minor doc updates: linking to article on quantization (finance-rl)